cloudflare/cloudflare-docs/content/d1/learning/local-development.md

 ## Persisting data

-By default, each run of `wrangler dev` starts from a clean slate, and **does not retain any database state between invocations**.
-If your local development and testing requires a populated database, you will need to `INSERT` data first.
+**By default, in wrangler `3.0.0` and above, data is persisted cross each run of `wrangler dev`.**.
+If your local development and testing requires or assumes an empty database, you should start with a `DROP TABLE <tablename>` statement to delete existing tables before using `CREATE TABLE` to re-create them.

-To persist data across local development sessions:

-* Use `wrangler dev --persist` to persist a local version of your D1 database.
-* Use `wrangler dev --persist-to=/path/to/file` to persist to a specific location.
-This can be useful when working in a team (allowing you to share) the same copy, when deploying via CI/CD (to ensure the same starting state), or as a way to keep data across machines.
+Use `wrangler dev --persist-to=/path/to/file` to persist data to a specific location.
+This can be useful when working in a team (allowing you to share) the same copy, when deploying via CI/CD (to ensure the same starting state), or as a way to keep data when migrating across machines.

+Users of wrangler `2.x` must use the `--persist` flag: previous versions of wrangler did not persist data by default.

 ## Next steps